lockveil/lockveil/README.md

-> *"The quieter you become, the more you can hear."*

 - First Year Software Engineering student @ Mansoura University (Faculty of Computer & Information Sciences)
 - Cybersecurity enthusiast & active member of [**CAT**](https://catreloaded.org/) security circle
 - IT Support Technician with hands-on hardware & networking experience